hasu234/Image_Classifier/README.md

 conda env create -f environment.yml
 ```

-## Trining your data
+## Training your data
-* To train your own dataset
+* To train on your dataset
-Make sure you have a data folder having the same folder hiararchy like below
+Make sure you have a data folder having the same folder hierarchy like below
 ```
 ├── dataset
 |   ├── train